llvm-git-migration/llvm-project/flang/docs/Extensions.md

 * `NULL()` without `MOLD=` is not allowed to be associated as an actual argument corresponding to an assumed-rank dummy argument;
   its rank in the called procedure would not be well-defined.
+* The standard defines the intrinsic functions `MOD` and `MODULO` for real arguments using expressions in terms of `AINT` and `FLOOR`.
+  These definitions yield fairly poor results due to floating-point cancellation, and every Fortran compiler (including this one) uses better algorithms.

 ## Extensions, deletions, and legacy features supported by default